osg-htc/technology/docs/policy/community-testing.md

 negative feedback after 7 calendar days.
 In addition to the above requirements, major packages must also receive positive feedback and be approved by the Release Manager.
-If a major package's functionality is tested by the OSG VM Universe tests, the release manager may approve that package for release without positive feedback after the package has been in testing for four weeks.
+If a major package has not received feedback after four weeks and it has been sufficiently tested by OSG integration tests, the Release Manager may approve the package for release.
 If a package receives negative feedback, the offending package will be removed from the relevant testing repository.

 Major Packages